THERE IS ALWAYS MORE THAN ONE WAY TO GET TO WHERE YOU WANT TO BE ~

 Please see my Post, “Interview Season, Yikes!!!”

-list, work out suitable answers to all the questions.
+out suitable answers to all the questions.
 Even if you are only asked one or two of them again, it will have been worthwhile.
-The extra confidence you shall have going into a future interview,
+The extra confidence you shall have going into a future interview, will benefit you,

 Any question you